 Issue with Mold Design

 Burn marks in injection molded parts can be caused by trapped air in the mold cavities.
 This air is unable to escape at the end of the flow path due to poor mold venting.
-The trapped air within the mold cavity compresses during injection, generating high temperatures, and resulting in burn marks on the finished product.
+The trapped air within the mold cavity compresses during injection, generating high temperatures and resulting in burn marks on the finished product.

 To prevent burn marks, proper mold design is essential.
 First, incorporating effective venting systems allows trapped air to escape, reducing the risk of overheating.
 Additionally, adjusting the gate location, such as placing it closer to the end of the fill or using multiple gates, can optimize the flow path.
-Enlarging the gate size help can help direct the plastic flow more evenly, minimizing pressure and temperature spikes that lead to burn marks.
+Enlarging the gate size can help direct the plastic flow more evenly, minimizing pressure and temperature spikes that lead to burn marks.

 Issue with Injection Speed